brendanjohnharris/NonstationaryProcesses.jl/README.md

 # NonstationaryProcesses.jl
-Simulate a range of nonstationary time series processes, mostly by varying the parameters of otherwise stationary processes
+Generate nonstationary time series by varying the parameters of otherwise stationary processes